← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Structuring Research Around the Non-Purchase Decision

 Effective conversion research requires methodological precision.
 The goal is not to ask shoppers why they did not buy, because direct “why” questions produce rationalized answers rather than genuine motivations.
-Instead, structured conversational research walks participants through their recent shopping experience, reconstructing the decision journey step by step.
+Instead, a structured shopper insights solution walks participants through their recent shopping experience, reconstructing the decision journey step by step.

 A 5-7 level laddering approach uncovers layers that surface-level questioning misses.
 A shopper might initially say the product “wasn’t right.”
 Laddering reveals that “wasn’t right” meant the size options did not match what they expected from the online photos, which connected to a broader concern about return hassle, which ultimately traced to a previous negative return experience with a different retailer.
 Each layer moves closer to the real barrier and the real intervention.

 Price-value misalignment differs from simple price sensitivity.
 Shoppers often accept a price point but need clearer justification for it.
 Research distinguishes between “too expensive” (the absolute price exceeds their budget) and “not worth it at that price” (the perceived value does not match the number).
-The interventions for each are completely different.
+The interventions for each are completely different — the first requires either repositioning or a discount; the second requires better proof of value at the existing price.

 Designing Conversion Research for Retail Channels